Nick Fuentes

-Nicholas Joseph Fuentes (born August 18, 1998) is an American far-right and white nationalist political commentator, activist, and live streamer.
-He hosts America First, a livestream promoting Christian nationalism, white supremacy, misogyny, anti-LGBTQ views, and antisemitism including Holocaust denial.
-His supporters are known as Groypers.
+Nicholas Joseph Fuentes (born August 18, 1998) is an American far-right political commentator, live streamer, and influencer.
+He hosts the livestreamed show America First, where he has advanced white nationalism and white supremacy, Christian nationalism, the incel subculture, misogyny, anti-LGBTQ views, and antisemitism including Holocaust denial.
+His supporters are known as "Groypers".

-Fuentes was raised in La Grange Park, Illinois, and attended Lyons Township High School where he was described as having held mainstream conservative views.
-He began political activism in 2016 after graduating and started the episodic live stream America First in 2017.
-In 2019, Fuentes's followers began to heckle Charlie Kirk and his organization Turning Point USA events, referred to as the "Groyper War".
-In 2020, seeking to establish a white supremacist conference to rival the Conservative Political Action Conference (CPAC), Fuentes began holding an annual America First Political Action Conference (AFPAC).
+Fuentes was raised in La Grange Park, Illinois, and held mainstream conservative views while in high school.
+He became active in politics after graduating in 2016, voiced support for Donald Trump, and launched America First in 2017.
+He attended the 2017 Unite the Right rally.
+In 2019, his followers confronted speakers at Turning Point USA events in what became known as the "Groyper War".
+In 2020, he founded the America First Political Action Conference (AFPAC), described as a white nationalist alternative to CPAC, which has since been discontinued.